cschell/kinematic-maze/README.md

-## Navigating the Kinematic Maze: Analyzing, Standardizing and Unifying XR Motion Datasets
+## Navigating the Kinematic Maze: A Comprehensive Guide to XR Motion Dataset Standard

-Welcome to the official repository for the accompanying webpage of our [research paper](#TODO).
+Welcome to the official repository for the accompanying webpage of our [research paper](http://downloads.hci.informatik.uni-wuerzburg.de/2024-01-Rack-Navigating_the_Kinematic_Maze.pdf).
 This repository serves as a central hub for various resources and tools related to our paper:

 1. **Motion Visualization Tool**